emmaremy/craigslist-cats/README.md

 # Slackbot for cats on craigslist

 I'm hoping to rescue a cat in the next month or two.
 This very simple Slackbot tells me what cats are on Craigslist in my area.
+I made it as a coping mechanism.
 Created using [this as reference](https://www.dataquest.io/blog/apartment-finding-slackbot/).

 ![catbot](https://github.com/emmaremy/craigslist-cats/blob/master/catbot.png)